In Appalachia, people watch COVID-19, race issues from afar

 “We need the police,” he said.
 But white people “don’t have a fear of walking out your front door and getting killed.”

-As we traveled across the region, views about race sometimes took unexpected twists — like the confederate flag hanging in a ground-floor window of a battered home.
+As we traveled across the region, views about race sometimes took unexpected twists — like the Confederate flag hanging in a ground-floor window of a battered home.

 Confederate flags have become a symbol of a certain America: white, often rural, sometimes southern, normally very conservative.
 This time, though, it turned out to be a young Black woman who was flying it.
 She sat on the front porch and angrily said it was her way of “giving the finger” to everyone, including white Southerners who believe they control the flag and its symbolism.